 Everyone likes to pamper themselves from time to time.
 A frequent “go-to” activity for a day of pampering is a pedicure.
 Pedicures are a great way to relax and get your feet taken care of.
-However, getting a pedicure at a nail salon could increase your chances of picking up a bacteria, infection or other common foot conditions.
+However, getting a pedicure at a nail salon could increase your chances of picking up a bacteria, infection, or other common foot conditions.
 Below are tips to help you avoid infection from nail salons.

 Some common infections that could be picked up from the salon include: